Pine tree

 The hymn “Come Thou Long Expected Jesus” traditionally sung at Christmas time was written by Charles Wesley and first published in 1744 as part of a collection to celebrate the nativity of the Lord Jesus Christ.
 It expresses that eager expectation in the promised One’s coming to redeem the world.

-This hymn serves as the theme for this Advent season of 2019, upon which the forthcoming devotionals build.
+This hymn serves as the theme for this Advent season, upon which the forthcoming devotionals build.
 We will meditate on that unfolding thread that weaves itself throughout the Old Testament and culminates in the person and work of Jesus Christ - God’s promise to dwell with us, to be our God and we His people.

 We invite you to join with us this Advent season in celebrating the glorious work that God has done and continues to do.
 Not only His work in your own life, but in gathering a people for Himself harvested from every tribe, tongue, and nation: “And in Him you too are being built together to become a dwelling in which God lives by his Spirit” (Ephesians 2:22).